SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 115_116_117](https://user-images.githubusercontent.com/90856848/137994817-313c1585-f8da-4d4d-ab9b-a2a7a09aad98.png)

-<br> Now that we are satisfied with our second KPI for Sales Revenue, let us duplicate this chart again to create a KPI that calculates average sales revenue.
+<br> 🚩Now that we are satisfied with our second KPI for Sales Revenue, let us duplicate this chart again to create a KPI that calculates average sales revenue.

 118. Click the **More** icon